 Mercy Debrah-Karikari’s Profile

-Mercy Debrah-Karikari, Ghana’s first female cabinet secretary, had her secondary education at Wesley Girls High School, Cape Coast, from 1971 to 1976, and the Tema Secondary School from 1976 to 1978.
+Mercy Debrah-Karikari, Ghana’s first female cabinet secretary, is a highly educated woman.
+Interestingly, she had her secondary school education at the Wesley Girls High School, in Cape Coast, from the year 1971 to 1976, and the Tema Secondary School from the year 1976 to 1978.

 She studied at the University of Cape Coast from 1979 to 1984 from where she obtained a Bachelor of Arts degree and a Diploma in Education; and at the University of Ghana from 1988 to 1989 for her Masters degree in International Affairs (LECIA).

-Since joining the Foreign Ministry in 1987, Mrs. Debrah-Karikari has also served in the Africa and Policy Planning Bureaux of the Ministry.
+Since joining the Foreign Ministry in 1987, Mrs. Debrah-Karikari has also served in the Africa and Policy Planning Bureaux of the Ministry with an outstanding performance.

 From 2000 to 2002, Mrs. Debrah-Karikari served at the Ghana Embassy in Bonn as Minister-Consular, and continued at the Ghana Embassy in Berlin from 2002 to 2004, following the relocation of the Embassy to Berlin.
 This was as a result of the change of the German capital city.